realworldocaml/book/book/functors/README.md

 ### Destructive Substitution

 Sharing constraints basically do the job, but they have some downsides.
 In particular, we've now been stuck with the useless type declaration of `endpoint` that clutters up both the interface and the implementation.
 A better solution would be to modify the `Interval_intf` signature by replacing `endpoint` with `Endpoint.t` everywhere it shows up, and deleting the definition of `endpoint` from the signature.
 We can do just this using what's called *destructive substitution*.
-Here's the basic syntax:[destructive substitution]{.idx}[interval computation/destructive substitution]{.idx}
+Here's the basic syntax:[destructive substitution]{.idx}

 ```
 <Module_type> with type <type> := <type'>